 Note: Audit fees will be charged under profit & loss a/c of the year ended December 31, 2018.

-Accrual Method of accounting gives a fair and correct picture of the business.
-It shows what is precisely happening in the business on a real-time basis.
-Expenses and revenue booked in the year for which they are related not at the time of cash inflow or outflow and gives the correct profit & Loss for the year.
-The accrual method of accounting helps investors also to make decisions.
-Medium and big organizations are using the accrual method of accounting.
-Small organizations are not using the accrual method because of its complexity and cost.
+The accrual method of accounting gives a fair and correct picture of the business.
+It shows what is precisely happening in the industry on a real-time basis.
+Expenses and revenue are booked in the year for which they are related and not at the time of cash inflow or outflow, which give the correct profit & loss for the year.
+The accrual method of accounting helps investors to make decisions.
+Medium and large organizations use the accrual method of accounting.
+Small organizations do not use the accrual method because of its complexity and cost.

-In the accrual method system, more manpower required as compared to the cash method.
-Therefore, it involves a cost also.
+More workforce is required in the accrual method than in the cash method.
+Therefore, it also involves a cost.